VIPER-art-X/M3-45/README.md

 #### - Run the .exe in M3-45/dist

-#### - Use the prompts to any AI to create data that has Addresses at start.
+#### - Use the prompts on any AI to create data that has Addresses at start.

-#### - Paste the data into the M3-45 and press PREVIEW for a temp .xmind file being opened OR press Export to create a file directly.
+#### - Paste the data into the M3-45 and press PREVIEW for a temp .xmind file being opened for specific time OR press Export to create a file directly with the defualt name being what is the node name at lvl1[1].

-#### - If you don't want to use AI for data making then you can use the 'Manual' method with the app.
+#### - If you don't want to use AI for data making then you can use the 'Manual' method within the app.

 #### - Address(lvl1[1]lvl2[13]lvl3[40]) + Content(Node name{note:"  ", label:"  ") = Condress data.